Checklist for studying in the Netherlands

 You have to pack lightly when moving from your home country to somewhere new for university, so you may have to go on a bit of a shopping spree to make sure you’ve got everything you need.
 Somewhere like IKEA is obviously a great place to pick up furniture or homeware for a very reasonable price, but there are also other options.
 Check out Blokker or Hema, or even Primark Home, for a variety of homeware.
 Or for some bargains, find your local kringloopwinkel (the Dutch equivalent of a thrift store).

 Once you've found somewhere to live, the Dutch government does have an allowance available for people to help them pay rent.
-To be eligible to apply for the allowance, you have to come from the EU, EEA or Switzerland and have a combined rent, income and capital that does not exceed certain limits.
-Find out more about huurtoeslag.
+To be eligible to apply for the rent allowance (huurtoeslag), you have to come from the EU, EEA or Switzerland and have a combined rent, income and capital that does not exceed certain limits.

 Register at your local municipality

 Once you have somewhere to live, you’ll have to register with your local municipality.
 In doing so, you will be given a BSN number, which will allow you to apply for jobs and rent allowance, or open a bank account.
 Anyone planning on staying in the Netherlands for over four months is required to register.

 Generally, you are required to register with your municipality within five days of arriving in the Netherlands.
 But you do need a rental agreement to register, so if you do not yet have somewhere to live when you arrive here, you have to register as soon as you do.
 If you fail to register then the government may issue you a fine.